pdefusco/caimlops/README.md

 ![alt text](img/cmlarch.png)

-### Cloudera Data Platform (CDP)
+### Cloudera platform

-Cloudera Data Platform (CDP) is an enterprise data cloud, which functions as a platform for both IT and the business.
+Cloudera is an enterprise data cloud, which functions as a platform for both IT and the business.
 It incorporates support for an environment running both on on-premises and in a public cloud setup.

-CDP also has multi-cloud and multifunction capabilities at the same time as it’s both simple to use and secure by design.
+Cloudera also has multi-cloud and multifunction capabilities at the same time as it’s both simple to use and secure by design.
 It supports both manual and automated functions and is open and extensible.
 It offers a common environment for both data engineers and data scientists, supporting data science team collaboration.

 The data platform from Cloudera provides self-service access to integrated, multi-function analytics on centrally managed and secured business data while deploying a consistent experience anywhere — on-premises or in hybrid and multi-cloud.
 This includes consistent data security, governance, lineage, and control, while deploying the efficient, easy-to-use cloud analytics, eliminating end-user need for shadow IT solutions.

 * Secure By Design: every bit of the architecture and infrastructure of your platform and application is built with security as a primary consideration.

-* Track and Audit Everything: CDP provides centralized lineage across datsets, users, and machine learning models, so enterprises can explain every aspect of the use case lifecycle.
+* Track and Audit Everything: Cloudera provides centralized lineage across datsets, users, and machine learning models, so enterprises can explain every aspect of the use case lifecycle.

 * Aligned Practices across Environments: implementing common and consistent practices for the management of multiple cloud environments result in lower operational costs and enhanced security practices.